brucecui97/habitat_interface/README.md

 List goals you are planning on achieving with the project/feature.

-1. To connect Habitat simulator environment with ROS so that traditional ROS tools such as SLAM and navigation can be used
+1. Connect Habitat simulator environment with ROS so that traditional ROS packages for SLAM and navigation can be used​
-2. Test the trained agent with discrete action spaces through teleportation in a more realistic way
+2. Test discrete action space trained agents in a kinematic environment​
-3. Test the trained agent with discrete action space in a traditional robotics simulation environment (Gazebo)
+3. Test discrete action space trained agents in a traditional robotics simulation environment (Gazebo) with complex physcics
-4. To ease the transition from simulation to real by adding complex dynamics to the existing Facebook Habitat platform

 ## Design